uilab-kaist/coe491-ai-and-society-spring-2024/README.md

 This course consists of lectures, readings, discussions, quizzes, and team projects.
 Students will be asked to do the following things.

 1. Group discussion write-up, one per week
+2. Individual discussion prompt, one per week
-2. Team project proposal presentation, progress presentation, final presentation, final report
+3. Team project proposal presentation, progress presentation, final presentation, final report
-3. Peer review of team project presentations
+4. Peer review of team project presentations

 ### Lecture
 The students will be asked to watch one or two videos before each class, and some classes will also include in-class lectures.